jeromewu/tesseract.js-angular-app/README.md

-# TesseractAngularApp
+# Tesseract.js Angular App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.
+This app demos how to use tesseract.js v2 in angular

 ## Development server